 Tumbling N FarmStockbridge

-Where Science, Math, History, Geography, Reading and Writing comes together in Agricultural Education classes in Animal Science learn about farm animals (horses, goats, sheep, alpacas, llamas, cows, pigs, chickens, ducks, and rabbits) in their natural habitat.
+Where Science, Math, History, Geography, Reading, and Writing come together in Agricultural Education classes in Animal Science.
+Learn about farm animals (horses, goats, sheep, alpacas, llamas, cows, pigs, chickens, ducks, and rabbits) in their natural habitat.
 Horticulture Science garden planning, planting, harvesting, and tasting.
 Food Science includes food safety and nutritional value.
-Textile Science will include natural and man-made fibers, clothing construction and care.
-Programs groups pre-k 3-4 year old's, k-2nd, 3rd-5th, 6th-8th, 9th-12th, and a mommy and me for children under 3
+Textile Science will include natural and man-made fibers, clothing construction, and care.
+Programs groups pre-k 3-4 year old's, k-2nd, 3rd-5th, 6th-8th, 9th-12th, and a Mommy and Me for children under 3.

 Yule ForestStockbridge